Section 4 Intro to the Memory and Aging Center

 4.2 MAC clinic & MAC research

 Our lab is part of the research program at the MAC, but when most people in the community think of the MAC, they’re usually thinking of the MAC Clinic.
 The clinic is located on the 2nd floor of 1651 4th Street, and provides neurological care for patients with cognitive disorders.
-I usually see my clinic patients on alternating Tuesday mornings and Wednesday afternoons.
-For a while we didn’t have any visitors “shadowing” in clinic, but this now seems to be a possibility again, so let me know if you’d like to observe.
+I usually see my clinic patients on the 2nd Wednesday afternoon and the 3rd Tuesday morning of each month (also: some Monday mornings supervising a neurology resident, not open for observation).
+For a while we didn’t have any visitors “shadowing” in clinic, but we’ve now opened this up for people working in MAC research–let me know if you’d like to observe.

 MAC research appointments principally take place in the Neurosciences Clinical Research Unit in the Sandler Neurosciences Center at 675 Nelson Rising Lane.
 Patients as well as healthy control participants volunteer for studies to help understand the neurobiology of dementia and aging–this can include clinical trials, observational studies, neuroimaging (fMRI, structural MRI, PET, MEG), and sampling of blood and cerebrospinal fluid.
 Generally we anticipate that people who volunteer for studies will be comfortable with having observers, and family conferences (see below) can be valuable learning opportunities for staff; note that research participants can always decline observation by staff who aren’t directly involved in their research visit.